Sean-Leishman/blog/content/projects/et-tu-uv.md

 chimeResult = -1;
 {{</highlight>}}

-An output was created and sent via BLE containting (Temp., Humidity, UV) within a singular string into the phone which in turn sent results via MQTT to the final server which processed the results.
+An output was created and sent via BLE containing (Temp., Humidity, UV) within a singular string into the phone which in turn sent results via MQTT to the final server which processed the results.

 ## Server